 Assignments will be teacher graded or computer graded depending on the assignment.
 Students, parents, teachers, and administration have access to the learning management system (LMS).

 Grades will be determined based on how a student performs on assignments within each course.
 Graded assignments can include:

 Assignments will be teacher graded or computer graded depending on the assignment.
 Students, parents, teachers, and administration have access to grades through the learning management system (LMS).

 In order to prepare students for a rigorous post-secondary education, Method Schools offers a course catalog that includes courses that are the University of California Aa-Gg approved and align to the state’s academic standards.

 Courses may vary year-to-year depending on the offerings available.
-Please contact your teacher for additional information on core, AP, Honors, and elective courses.
+Please contact your teacher for additional information on

 Physical education is a required course.
 Students are to complete an average of 20 minutes of physical activity per day.
 Learning Coaches are responsible for completing and submitting a completed PE log for each student at each face-to-face meeting.